Keeping a Roof Overhead

 - Talk with family members to decide how to safely reduce the use of your utilities to reduce costs.
 Health and safety considerations for family members are very important.

-If you are unable to pay your phone bill on time, call the phone number listed on the bill and explain the problem.
+If you are unable to pay your phone bill on time, contact the provider’s customer service either through a phone call or an email and explain the problem.
 Unless you pay the bill or make other arrangements with the company, you will receive a Notice of Disconnection with the date your phone service will stop if the bill is not paid.

 If you pay the bill late, they might charge an extra amount.
 If your phone is disconnected, you will have to pay the bill plus interest on the unpaid balance before your phone service is restored.
 You may have to pay the cost for reconnection.

 Cut phone expenses by eliminating all unused services.
 Many people decide to eliminate landline phones and use only a cell, mobile, or smart phone.
 If you are paying for service based on the number of calls made or text messages sent, limit phone usage.
 Consider buying a pre-paid cell phone rather than locking into a longer term phone contract, or find out if you can change to a less expensive phone service contract.
 Check with your phone provider for ideas on cutting service costs.

 The Federal Lifeline and Minnesota Telephone Assistance programs provide monthly telephone service discounts on one telephone line or wireless telephone per household for those receiving assistance from certain public programs (for example, Medicaid, or SNAP).

 If you have cable and Internet service, consider choosing only basic service or having the service disconnected.
 Determine if “bundling” various services needed would save money.
 Most libraries provide Internet service at no charge or consider accessing Internet service within an area or building that provides wireless access.